k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 - Mobile Writing navigation remains available without JavaScript.
 - Resource connections stack naturally at narrow widths and do not rely on hover.
 - Consulting adds only ordinary text links and no new interactive navigation mechanism.
+- Projects introduces no new interface: its old URL redirects directly to the Subjects index.

 ## 12. Homepage re-evaluation

 The homepage hierarchy remains unchanged: Hero → What I Do → Explore by Subject → Browse the Work → Elsewhere on the Site → From the Blog.

 Consulting was resurrected without adding a seventh peer to the destination directory.
 A single low-chrome line beneath Browse the Work now offers `Consulting →` to readers who have a problem of their own.
 This preserves the distinction between destinations that document bodies of work and Consulting as a way to engage that work.

+Retiring Projects as a destination reinforces the same architecture.
+The homepage does not need a Projects link because the material formerly grouped there now belongs in more precise discovery systems, principally Subjects, Software, Writing, and the historical-material recovery work.

 Media remains secondary rather than being restored to the primary work destinations.